oscardelben/words-about-code/2012/04/rails-internals-inside-attribute-methods.md

 ```

 Every time you call either `attribute_method_affix` or
-`attribute_method_prefix` or `attribute_method_suffix`, behind the scene
-you create an instance of this class and store it into an array.
-Only
+`attribute_method_prefix` or `attribute_method_suffix`, you create an instance of this class which is then stored into an array.
+It's only
-when you call `define_attribute_methods` the magic really happens.
-Let's
+when you call `define_attribute_methods` that the methods are really defined:
-see what happens there:

 ``` ruby
 def define_attribute_methods(attr_names)